Understanding Domain and Range: A full breakdown

 Understanding domain and range is fundamental to grasping the concepts of functions in mathematics.
-These terms describe the input and output values of a function, defining its boundaries and behavior.
-This comprehensive guide will delve into the definitions of domain and range, explore various methods for determining them, and provide numerous examples to solidify your understanding.
+This full breakdown will break down the definitions of domain and range, explore various methods for determining them, and provide numerous examples to solidify your understanding.
 We'll cover different types of functions, including linear, quadratic, and those involving radicals and fractions, illustrating how domain and range are affected by their unique characteristics.
+In real terms, these terms describe the input and output values of a function, defining its boundaries and behavior.
 By the end, you'll be equipped to confidently identify the domain and range of a wide variety of functions.

 What is a Function?